An Extra Set of Eyes

 - Awkward transitions

 Developmental editing.
-A more advanced form of editing is called developmental editing and involves just that—the development of your narrative and story arc.
+A more advanced form of editing, known as developmental editing, involves just that—the development of your narrative and story arc.
 This includes overall conceptualization, plot, character, theme, and other storytelling elements.
-Your editor may rewrite or add new content.
-Your front matter, back matter, chapter titles and overall organization will be written or reviewed.
+I may rewrite or add new content.
+Your front matter, back matter, chapter titles and overall organization is reviewed and revised.

 Research editing.
-Some nonfiction editors offer research services to gather background, verify facts and provide citations.
+I offer research services to gather background (this often helps with the story arc), verify facts and provide citations.

 “Special thanks to Melanie Saxton, who proved to be critical in this process.
 She provided creative ideas and editorial excellence to help make this book come to life.
 Thank you for your insight, kind words, and wisdom during the entire process.
 You are more than I could have wished for in an editor.” ~Velma Jackson-Wilkins, New York, NY, author of Too Many, Too Soon and A Look Back